microsoft/vscode-arduino/BRANCHNOTES.md

 **2020 02 26** Preparing for pull request: Removed all code marked `IS-REMOVE` and dead code which I was able to identify.
 Reviewed all TODOs and resolved those which can be fixed without having to bother the maintainers.
 Left the unresolved on grounds of documentation.
 **2020 02 27** Integrated analysis into all builds.
 Fixed bug in board management (board configuration couldn't be set anymore).
 Added logging filter for non-verbose builds and uploads to remove spurious messages.
 Added post-build script support.
 **2020 02 28** Moved some code to cocopa.
 Cocopa now tries to parse the compiler arguments to set the C++ standard according to the C++ standard set by the individual board package.
 Better error handling for pre-/post-build commands.
 Error reporting for exceptions during build cleanup.
 Full `cmd` and `bash` support within pre-/post-build commands.
 Environment variables for pre-/post-build commands.
+**2020 02 29** Added support for Arduino preferences within `arduino.json`.
+Fixed bug which surfaced when no sketch was set.
+Fixed security issue reported by Mathieu.

 ## Status
 |      | Tasks   |